metio/pasejo/tests/cmd/help/pasejo-store.md

 Usage: pasejo store <COMMAND>

 Commands:
-  init  Initialize a new store
-  help  Print this message or the help of the given subcommand(s)
+  init         Initialize a new store set-default  Mark a store as default help         Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help